Easy Street (1917 film): Reception

+Alternate version

+An edited version of this film was released as "Charlie On The Beat".
+It was available in 8mm silent cine format and ran for about 3.5 minutes.

 Sound version

 In 1932, Amedee Van Beuren of Van Beuren Studios, purchased Chaplin's Mutual comedies for $10,000 each, added music by Gene Rodemich and Winston Sharples and sound effects, and re-released them through RKO Radio Pictures.
 Chaplin had no legal recourse to stop the RKO release.